MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 You can use jsdelivr's search bar to find React, but here's [a link](https://www.jsdelivr.com/package/npm/react?path=umd) directly to their page on provided UMD packages of React.
 Go ahead and hit the copy clipboard icon and copy the HTML vesion and load that script in out HTML.
 It will already be set to the latest stable version which should be fine.
-You also need the latest version of `react-dom` which you can find using the jsDelivr search bar or [here](https://www.jsdelivr.com/package/npm/react-dom?path=umd).
+You also need the latest version of `sh:LANG>react-dom` which you can find using the jsDelivr search bar or [here](https://www.jsdelivr.com/package/npm/react-dom?path=umd).
 Your script should look like this, note that both react dependencies are loaded before our site's own script.